Best Weight Distribution Hitches For 2021

 - The brackets that attach the spring arms to my trailer frame were installed upside down.
 This caused a gap between the bottom of the frame and the lower bracket bolt.
 There is supposed to be no gap here as a gap causes bowing of the brackets when you tighten the attaching bolts down to the proper torque.
 Guess what?
 Because of frequent bottoming out, both of my brackets had a very pronounced bow in them, rendering them unusable.
 I replaced them with a new pair from a friend who was ALSO not happy with his e2 and had purchased something else.

 - The brackets themselves hang too low on my trailer frame.
 This is a design issue more than an installation issue.
 Because my trailer rides so low, it doesn't allow for sufficient clearance between the bottom of the brackets and the ground with the way the dealer installed the system.
-My brackets are constantly hitting the asphalt whenever I pull in/out of a driveway/gas station with any sort of slight dip.
+My brackets are constantly hitting the asphalt whenever I pull in/out of a driveway/gas station with any sort of minute dip.
 The brackets constantly hitting the ground, combined with there being a gap between the bolt and frame (as mentioned above), caused the brackets to bow.
 All because the dealer didn't properly install my WDH and caused my brackets to ride too low.
+Awesome! (not)

 All of the above-mentioned issues would be eliminated if I had an Andersen weight distribution hitch installed.
 (UPDATE: I now do, as of August, 2018.)

 It works much better for the ground clearance challenged trailer I have."

 Here is a video of Kelly explaining the issues she's had with her Fastway e2 hitch: